We all wish for a relaxed Christmas holiday. Here’s my Simple Christmas 4 Gift idea to help you stay focused on what is important this season.

-We sat around the living room we watched our little ones full of excitement and anticipation waiting to see what “santa” had brought them.
+We sat around the living room and watched our little ones full of excitement and anticipation waiting to see what “Santa” had brought them.

 I sat there taking in all of their little faces filled with absolute joy as they opened their long awaited presents.

 There were very few thank you’s exchanged and the air wreaked with entitlement.
 In a matter of seconds, I began hearing, “Is that it?” from most of the kids.
 Some whispered as they knew better to say it out loud but most just blurted it out.

 As a child I only dreamed of a Christmas morning like this filled with piles of gifts and overflowing stockings but most years we were lucky to receive something small.
-Here were kids who could literally get lost under the pile of wrapping paper from all the gifts that had just been opened and all I heard was–Is that it?
+Here were kids who could literally get lost under the pile of wrapping paper from all the gifts that had just been opened and all that was heard was–Is that it?